Nora Pouillon: America's first certified organic restaurant

 Pouillon began to investigate how to become an organic certified restaurant and learned that no certification process existed.
 She decided to set about creating those standards.
 She worked for two years with Oregon Tilth, a nonprofit membership organization dedicated to supporting and advocating organic food and farming.
 The Oregon Tilth Certified Organic Program was established in 1982 and is an Accredited Certifying Agent for the USDA's National Organic Program.

 The resulting standard required that 95 percent of the food used, as a certified restaurant, must be obtained from USDA certified organic sources.
 “This meant obtaining proof of organic certification from all our suppliers,” Pouillon says.
 She complied with the lengthy requirements, and in 1999 Restaurant Nora became the first certified organic restaurant in the country.

 For many restaurants across the country, achieving and maintaining proof that 95 percent of suppliers are organic is a costly and time-consuming process.
 As Nora explained to Organic Connections Magazine about becoming certified:

 “People don’t always understand how complicated and time consuming it is,” Pouillon explains.
 “Almost everything has to be organic down to the spices and coffee.
 It’s a lot of work to find certified organic farmers and track down certification papers from 35-plus purveyors every year.
 This process has to be done each year because the certificates have to be renewed each year.”

 City Café/Asia Nora

 In 1986, Pouillon opened the now defunct City Café on M Street in West End, Washington, D.C.
 City Café was a casual modern American restaurant open for lunch and dinner.
 In 1994, she changed the format to Asian cuisine and renamed the restaurant Asia Nora, offering organic fusion cuisine.
-It was the perfect combination with Nora's style of cooking - light, elegant dishes, prepared in a healthful way with exciting flavors from across Asia.
-In 2007, Pouillon closed the very popular Asia Nora.
+In 2007, Pouillon closed the popular Asia Nora.